Punitha-Thirupathi/Punitha-Thirupathi/README.md

 - 📫 How to reach me **thijapuni183@gmail.com**

-- 📄 Know about my experiences <a href="./PunithaTj .pdf" download="resume">
+- 📄 Know about my experiences <a href="./PunithaTj .pdf" download="PunithaTj.pdf">
   Click Here
   </a>